 SIG Leader: Music, Creativity and Translation

-Arianna is a Lecturer in English and Translation Studies at Goldsmiths, University of London.
-Her research interests include experimental and literary translation (theory and practice), James Joyce, word and music studies and music translation.
+Arianna is an SNSF Ambizione Research Fellow at ZHAW, Zürcher Hochschule für Angewandte Wissenschaften, Switzerland.
+Her research interests include experimental, intersemiotic and literary translation (theory and practice), song translation and AI, James Joyce and word and music studies.
 Her monograph, James Joyce’s Music Performed: the ‘Sirens’ fugue in Experimental Re-Translation, which includes her experimental translation of Joyce’s “Sirens” into Italian, is forthcoming with Legenda.
-She has written several articles on James Joyce, translation and music; her most recent publications include the article “Translating the songs of ‘Sirens’ in James Joyce’s Ulysses,” co-authored with Lauri Niskanen, in Studia Translatorica and “The Genosong and Phenosong of the ‘Sirens’: The Finnish, Swedish, and Italian (Re)Translations of the Musical Prose of ‘Sirens’”, also co-authored with Lauri Niskanen, in The James Joyce Quarterly
+She has written several articles on James Joyce, translation and music; her most recent publications include the article “Translating the songs of ‘Sirens’ in James Joyce’s Ulysses,” co-authored with Lauri Niskanen, in Studia Translatorica and “The Genosong and Phenosong of the ‘Sirens’: The Finnish, Swedish, and Italian (Re)Translations of the Musical Prose of ‘Sirens’”, also co-authored with Lauri Niskanen, in The James Joyce Quarterly.

 Arianna is also a practicing translator.
 Her English translations of selected Italian poems from Chandra Livia Candiani’s La Bambina Pugile ovvero la precisione dell’amore (Einaudi 2014) have been published on Il Pietrisco in 2024.
 Arianna is also a translator for the Pirandellointranslation project (a collaborative project to translate Pirandello’s Stories for a Year), where she translates in collaboration with Charlotte Spear; their most recent translations are “The Visit”, “The Luck to be a Horse” and “A Single Day”.
 Arianna has recently been awarded The Zurich James Joyce Foundation Special Scholarship for Translation for her experimental translation of Joyce’s “Sirens”.